Monthly Archives: July 2022

 Next Monthly Program

-Sunday, March 19, 2:00 pm, Monthly Program via Zoom.
+Sunday, November 17, 2:00 pm, Monthly Program via Zoom.

-The presentation will be recorded, and the question-and-answer part will be posted on YouTube for IHS members only.
+The presentation will be recorded, and posted on YouTube.
 If you don’t want to be on the recording, just make sure your video is off.
 And please remember to mute your microphone!

 About Us